 * Personalized instruction and small class sizes (student-to-teacher ratio of 10:1)

-* Practice experiences in the pharmacy as early as the P1 year
+* Practice experiences in the pharmacy in the P1 year

 * Well-planned, high-quality rotations using outcomes-focused training

 * Interdisciplinary educational opportunities